Sherkot: Economics

 Sherkot Town in the Dhampur Assembly constituency of western Uttar Pradesh’s Bijnor districtis, is called the ‘Brush Nagari’ of India.
 The town major and small scale industries includes only painting and drawing brushes and its related works are done in almost every house of the town.
 The brush works is major earning livelihood of people of town except some individual small agriculture.
 Sherkot town has around 600 small-scale and cottage industry units that produce an estimated 70 per cent of the painting and drawing brushes in India.
 They employ between 25,000 and 30,000 people from in and around the Nagar Palika town.
 This small-scale and cottage industry is mainly unorganized.
-The most of the indian brushes are produced in Sherkot, Uttar Pradesh (also known as the ‘brush capital of India’), the supply chain extends to Rajasthan, Kerala, Karnataka, Maharashtra, Tamil Nadu, Uttarakhand, and West Bengal etc.
+Most of the Indian brushes are produced in Sherkot, Uttar Pradesh (also known as the ‘brush capital of India’), the supply chain extends to Rajasthan, Kerala, Karnataka, Maharashtra, Tamil Nadu, Uttarakhand, and West Bengal etc.